ioBroker/ioBroker.js-controller/docs/en/dev/adapterpublish.md

 3.The `` title '' attribute in the io-package.json (common) is the short name of the adapter in English.
 While `` titleLang '' contains the translations of the `` title '' attribute. (the extension Lang stands for languages)

 4. The adapter should contain instructions in the form of a README.md file.
-This should at least be available in the English language.
+This should at least be available in English.
 Other languages are also welcome.
 This [example] (https://github.com/foxriver76/ioBroker.denon) can serve as a suggestion.

 5. The adapter requires a license.
 Both in the io-package.json and a separate [file] (https://github.com/foxriver76/ioBroker.denon/blob/master/LICENSE) in the Github repository.